 - Daily “Foot drills.”
 These are simple exercises to strengthen and rehab the foot muscles. (see video below)

-- When weight training, I’ve opted for Inov-8’s, which are less restricting than a full-blown lifting shoe.
+- When functional training, I’ve opted for Inov-8’s (the new 235’s), which are less restricting than a full-blown lifting shoe.
 Depending on your level of involvement, pick something that will protect, but also create a more ‘natural’ environment.

 - When at work, I find a minimalist flat from Vivobarefoot is ‘dressy’ enough to get by.